 - Families of selected students are responsible for transporting their child to and from school each day.

-- Applications are accepted November-December each year.
+- Applications are accepted November of each year for the next school year.